 - Star-nosed (Condylura cristata)

 Since moles are not the only animal pests responsible for runways in the yard, they are often confused with these other pests, which include the vole (Myodes).
-Control for one pest may be entirely different from control for another pest.
-That is why you must first learn the difference between them.
+Control methods for one pest may be entirely different from those of another, so positive identification is important.

-Whereas mole mounds are volcano-like in appearance, voles leave no mounds at all behind.
-Instead, voles construct well-defined, visible runways at or near the surface, about two inches wide.
+Mole mounds are volcano-like in appearance, while voles leave behind no mounds at all.
+Instead, voles construct well-defined, visible runways at or near the surface, about 2 inches wide.
 Vole runways result from the voles eating the grass blades, as well as from the constant traffic of numerous little feet over the same path.
-And if any lawn and garden pests can literally "beat a path" through the grass, it is the voles.
-Rabbits do not have anything over this rodent when it comes to birth rate.

 The best bets for getting rid of moles are traps, but many people are reluctant to use them, both for humane and safety reasons.
 There are also poisons and mole repellents available.